joabodo/Kubernetes-Course-Labs/README.md

 # Kubernetes Voting App

 A simple web-based voting application built with Node.js and Express, deployed in Kubernetes as part of the [Kubernetes Course Labs](https://kubernetes.courselabs.co/hackathon/).
-This project covers containerization, deployment, observability, logging, and CI/CD pipelines using Helm, Prometheus, Grafana, Fluent Bit, Elasticsearch, Kibana, Jenkins, and GitHub.
+This project covers containerization, deployment, observability, logging, and CI/CD pipelines using Helm, Prometheus, Grafana, Fluent Bit, Elasticsearch, Kibana, Jenkins, and Github.

 ---